 - Before and after meetings, facilitators may perform potential new member orientations.

-- During meetings, facilitators co-facilitate critiques and discussions to provide oversight for new facilitators, or as requested.
+- During meetings, facilitators may co-facilitate critique groups and discussion groups to provide oversight for new facilitators, or as requested.

-- Outside of meetings, facilitators attend facilitator training meetings once every 6 months to discuss the strategies for being an effective facilitator.
+- Outside of meetings, facilitators should attend facilitator training meetings once every 6 months.

 2.2 With what educational philosophy should a facilitator approach the role?

-A facilitator serves those attending the critique or discussion, and takes responsibility for ensuring that the meeting is educational and enjoyable for everyone present.
-At times the facilitator will act as a teacher or as a guide, though should never present themselves as a high authority.
+A facilitator serves those attending the critique group or discussion group, and takes responsibility for ensuring that the meeting is educational and enjoyable for everyone present.
+At times the facilitator will act as a teacher or as a guide, though they should never present themselves as a high authority.

 2.3 Why become a facilitator?

 There are many good answers to this question.
 Here are a few:

-- You believe there should be alternatives for practicing creative art and studying in the humanities beyond what colleges and universities provide.
+- You believe there should be alternatives for learning and practicing creative writing beyond what colleges and universities provide.

 - You want to build your resume or strengthen an application.

 2.4 How can I become a facilitator?

-In most cases, facilitators are drawn from active members of The People’s Colloquium.
+In most cases, facilitators are drawn from active members of The People’s Ink.

 Here are the steps to becoming a facilitator:

 - The potential new facilitator should read and be familiar with this document.

-- Next, an administrator will arrange for the potential new facilitator to attend a facilitator training meeting.
+- Next, the potential new facilitator should attend a facilitator training meeting.

 - Finally, the new facilitator will begin facilitating critiques and discussions.
 At first, the new facilitator may be shadowed by a more experienced facilitator who will serve as a co-facilitator.
 With time and experience, the new facilitator will take on the role singularly.

 2.5 What is the time commitment?

 Facilitators are expected to convene once every 6 months for facilitator training meetings.
 These meetings last between 1-2 hours.
 Information about these meetings can be found below under section 3.5.

 A facilitator is expected to make a 1-year commitment to the facilitator role.
-This is necessary given the logistical considerations of training new facilitators, and because it provides stability to The People’s Colloquium's offerings.
+This is necessary given the logistical considerations of training new facilitators, and because it provides stability to The People’s Ink’s offerings.

 2.6 How often will facilitators actually facilitate?